johannesvollmer/exrs/README.md

 }
 ```

-See the examples folder for a full example.
+See the examples folder for more examples.

 ### Cleanup Tasks Before Version 1.0